brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 lets it corral and organize a number of *item* objects.

-Finally, there’s the key to the pattern: instead of the container supplying its users with special container-specific instructions for how to access its items — which would force the programmer to learn a different approach for every container their code uses — it offers access to its items through a generic mechanism that works the same across many different kinds of container.
+Finally, there’s the key to the pattern: instead of the container implementing its own unique methods for stepping through its items — which would force the programmer to learn a different approach for every container — it offers sequential access to its items through a generic *iterator* object that implements the exact same interface as the iterator classes offered by every other kind of container.

 Python provides a pair of builtins that let you step behind the ``for`` loop and pull the levers of iteration yourself.

-* ``iter()`` asks the container object to build and return a new iterator object.
+* ``iter()`` takes a container object as its argument and asks it to build and return a new iterator object.
-  (If the argument you pass isn’t actually a container, a ``TypeError`` is raised: ``object is not iterable``.)
+  If the argument you pass isn’t actually a container, a ``TypeError`` is raised: ``object is not iterable``.

-* ``next()`` takes the iterator as its argument and, when called repeatedly, returns each of the item objects that would be visited by a ``for`` loop over the container.
+* ``next()`` takes the iterator as its argument and, each time it’s called, returns another item from the sequence of items in the container.
-  Each call to ``next()`` returns one object.
-  Once the container is exhausted and there are no more objects to return, a special exception ``StopIteration`` is raised.
+  Once the container has no more objects to return, the exception ``StopIteration`` is raised.

-To reenact the first ``for`` loop that we studied in the previous section, we would make a single call to ``iter()`` followed by four calls to ``next()``:
+To manually reenact the previous section’s first ``for`` loop, we make a single call to ``iter()`` followed by four calls to ``next()``:

 .. testcode::